raspberrypilearning/c3-wolfram-magic-8-ball/en/step_1.md

 ---
 ### Hardware

-+ Either a computer or a Raspberry Pi
++ Either a desktop computer, laptop, or a Raspberry Pi

 ### Software